CagriCatik/Battery-Systems-Technology/docs/src/fundamentals/types_and_welding.md

 # Cell Types and Welding

-This part provides a professional and technical overview of battery cell types and the mechanical aspects of battery assembly, with a focus on welding techniques.
-It is designed for engineers and industry professionals, offering insights into materials, methods, and best practices for battery manufacturing and assembly.

----

-## 1. Introduction to Battery Cell Types
 Battery cells are the fundamental building blocks of energy storage systems, and their types dictate the design and assembly techniques required for robust and efficient battery management systems (BMS).
 The main types of battery cells include:

 - **Cylindrical Cells:** Widely used in consumer electronics and electric vehicles due to their high energy density and structural integrity.